spinnaker/spinnaker.github.io/reference/artifacts/from-build-triggers.md

 ### JAR

-The JAR template creates an artifact representing a `jar` file in a Maven or Ivy repository.
+The JAR template creates an artifact representing a JAR archive in a Maven or Ivy repository.
 This template expects the following properties to be exported:
 * group
 * artifact
 * version
 * *(optional)* classifier

-By default, the artifact represents a file in a Maven repository; to create an artifact for a file in an Ivy repository, export the property `repotype=ivy`.
+By default, the artifact represents an archive in a Maven repository; to create an artifact for an archive in an Ivy repository, export the property `repotype=ivy`.